Bhumika210/SwaadSutra/README.md

-# SwaadSutra
+# SwaadSutra Dummy
-This is a website which suggests you recipes of famous food dishes across the globe.
+This is a website which shows you recipes of famous food dishes across the globe.